josholdham/worldiesle/docs/faq.md

 Sort of.
 For most games, it does.
 It's an extra element of the quiz in remembering the goals, and I find it fun to try figure out the stadium from the images as well as anything else.

-However, for international matches, and for some tournament matches (ie cup matches played on neutral grounds) the home/away team distinction doesn't matter, and won't be factored in to determining a correct guess.
+However, for most international matches (non-qualifier ones), and for some tournament matches (ie cup matches played on neutral grounds) the home/away team distinction doesn't matter, and won't be factored in to determining a correct guess.

 ## How come I never see any useful clues next to my previous guesses.